Brian Bruney

 Brian Anthony Bruney (born February 17, 1982) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks, New York Yankees, Washington Nationals, and Chicago White Sox.
 He won the 2009 World Series with the Yankees, beating the Philadelphia Phillies.

-High School Career
+High school career

 Bruney graduated from Warrenton High School in Oregon.
 In 2000, he earned Player of the Year honors for the state.
 He set records for career home runs (34), batting average (.505) and RBIs in a season (52).
 He ranked third in career strikeouts (277).

 Professional career

 Arizona Diamondbacks

 Bruney was drafted by the Arizona Diamondbacks in the 12th round (369th overall).
 That year, he threw 25 innings with the AZL Diamondbacks.
 In 2001, Bruney reached A ball, pitching for the Short-Season Yakima Bears of the Northwest League and then the South Bend Silver Hawks of the Midwest League.
 He reached Double-A in 2002, pitching for the El Paso Diablos, and served as the closer for the Scottsdale Scorpions of the Arizona Fall League.

 Bruney reached Triple-A in 2003, pitching for the Tucson Sidewinders.
 He compiled a 2.70 ERA with 26 saves in 63.1 innings to earn the Diamondbacks' minor league pitcher of the year honors.
 After the season, he pitched for USA Baseball in the 2004 Americas Olympic Baseball Qualifying Tournament.
 Team USA ultimately did not qualify for the 2004 Summer Olympics after losing to Mexico in the quarterfinals.

 Bruney began the 2004 season with the Sidewinders, but was called up to the Diamondbacks on May 8. and made his major league debut that day against the Philadelphia Phillies, tossing a scoreless ninth inning in Arizona's 8–7 loss.
 He allowed four runs on seven hits and 11 walks in 9.2 innings before he went on the disabled list with elbow inflammation.
 Bruney returned on July 6 but was demoted after five games and told to incorporate more off-speed pitches.
 He returned on August 20 and pitched to 4.41 ERA with 18 strikeouts and 12 walks in 16.1 innings through the end of the year.
 Overall, he poste a 4.31 ERA and struck out 34 batters in 31.1 innings.

 Bruney was included on the Diamondbacks opening day roster in 2005.
 After Brandon Lyon went on the disabled list in May, Arizona tried Bruney as their closer.
 He saved 12 games in 16 opportunities.
 Overall, the 2005 season turned out to be a poor showing for Bruney.
 In 47 relief appearances, he posted a 7.43 ERA in 46 innings.

 He began the 2006 season in Triple-A and missed time to an elbow injury.
 On May 20, Bruney was designated for assignment by the Diamondbacks.